inky03/hscript-insanity/README.md

 	- [ ] abstracts

 - general
+	- fix compile errors in HashLink ("Don't know how to cast ref(bool) to bool" .. whatever the hell that means)
 	- [X] property getters & setters
 		- [ ] accessor error checking in modules
 	- [ ] fix module exceptions (can merge call stack?)